Wickapps/Weka-Android-3-8-1/README.md

 must use the same version of Weka on the device to ensure compatibility, especially for opening serialized pretrained models.

-The book resources include the **Weka jar** file you will use for Android projects: **Weka-Android-3-8-1.jar**

-The easy approach is to grab the **Weka jar** file and simply add it to your Android Weka projects.
+The book resources include the **Weka jar** file you will use for Android projects: **Weka-Android-3-8-1.jar**.
+The easy approach is to grab this **Weka jar** file and simply add it to your Android Weka projects.
+However, if you wish to buid you own Weka library files for Android, you can use this Eclpise project as a template.

 # Project References